Last updated on July 30, 2026

 First off, this is a sorcery, so it’s the least flexible of all the Flares and can’t sacrifice the creature in response to removal.

-Second, Flare of Cultivation has a fail case of Cultivate, which isn’t really playable outside of Commander anymore, so that’s another issue for this green sorcery.
+Second, Flare of Cultivation has a fail case of Cultivate, which isn’t playable outside of Commander anymore, so that’s another issue for this green sorcery.

 #4.
 Flare of Denial